The Giant Cave or La Grotta Gigante: An Exquisite Natural Wonder Near Trieste, Italy

 The Expert guide talks about the wonders of the cave

-Clad in warm outwear, we descended into the womb of the Giant Cave, well-equipped for tourists, with walkways and lighting to ensure a safe and enjoyable visit.
+Clad in warm outwear, we descended into the womb of the Giant Cave, which was well-equipped for tourists and had walkways and lighting to ensure a safe and enjoyable visit.

 View from the top at the beginning of 500 steps